tlehman/octopress/source/_posts/2013-05-11-how-many-possible-flags-are-there.markdown

 Most countries use 1.5, 2 and 1.667.
 As fractions, these are 3/2, 2/1, 5/3, respectively.
 Also, one country (Togo in Africa) uses 1.618 = &phi;, the Golden Ratio!

-Since the overwhelming majority of flags use the 3/2 ratio, let us assume for this problem that this is the only ratio that will be used.
-We can relax this assumption later and make it a parameter of a more general formula.
+Since the overwhelming majority of flags use the 1.5 and 2 ratios, let us assume for this problem that these are the only ratios that will be used.
+Since the United States flag uses the 1.9 ratio, we can approximate it as 2.
+Just for reference, Russia and China use 1.5 and U.S.A. uses 1.9, and the U.K. uses 2.

-Note that flags are physically made of thread, another simplifying assumption we will make is that all flags are made of the same width thread, and that the thread is evenly spaced.

-Flags have some terminology, so a few definitions are in order:

- - **Hoist** is the width of the flag (vertical direction)
- - **Fly** is the length of the flag (horizontal direction)
+Colonizers on other planets will initially be close to the ground and spread out.
+Since residential flags typically range between 15 and 20 feet, we will be safe and assume that the inital flag is 15 feet tall.
+From our formula, this means that the Fly will be (.3)(15ft) - (3.31ft) = 1.19 ft.

+## Number of threads

+To find the values of **H** and **F**, we need to know the width and spacing of the thread,